Haleigh Poutre: End of life debate

-Following criminal charges, the department of social services took custody of eleven-year-old Poutre.
+Following criminal charges, the Department of Social Services took custody of eleven-year-old Poutre.
 Eight days after she was admitted to the hospital, Harry Spence, the commissioner of the Massachusetts Department of Social Services, sought to remove her from life support.
 Physicians involved in the case asserted that Poutre was in a vegetative state, and "virtually brain dead."
 On October 5, 2005, a judge approved the request.
 Jason Strickland, Poutre's stepfather, appealed the decision.
 Although Jason Strickland had never legally adopted Poutre, he asserted his right to make the decision as the de facto parent.

 Complicating the issue was the criminal case against Jason Strickland.
 If Poutre died, the state could bring murder charges against Strickland.
 But if she lived, even in a vegetative state, the charges brought against Strickland were significantly less severe.
 Many perceived the actions of Strickland to be an attempt at evading homicide charges.

 On January 17, 2006, the Massachusetts Supreme Judicial Court ruled in favor of the Department of Social Services that life support could be removed.
-On January 18, 2006, Poutre's biological mother indicated Haleigh was responding to her.
+On January 18, 2006, Poutre's biological mother indicated Poutre was responding to her.
 As physicians were preparing to remove life support, Poutre regained consciousness.
 In the presence of Harry Spence, social workers asked Poutre to identify a series of items in front of her and she successfully completed the task.
 The order to remove life support was cancelled.

 A number of Right to Life groups involved themselves with Poutre's case.
-They noted parallels between this case and the high profile Terri Schiavo case which had ended in her death earlier that year.
+They noted parallels between this case and the high-profile Terri Schiavo case which had ended in her death earlier that year.
 Schiavo's family, who runs the Terri Schindler Schiavo Foundation Center for Health Care Ethics Inc., contacted Mitt Romney regarding the Poutre case.
 Schiavo's father, Bob Schindler Sr., commented that there have been many similar cases and his foundation's goal is "essentially to guard against this rush to judgment."